 For a non-professional, hobbyist player of the classical guitar, a set of nylon strings will last two months or about 80 hours of playing before the sound noticeably degrades.
 This is a reasonable number of hours for most players but the actual life of nylon strings depends on how often the guitar is played and how hard it is played.

-A concert professional will change strings more frequently – once in 3 weeks.
+A concert professional will change strings more frequently – once in 2 weeks or even a week.
+(See concert guitarist Colin Davin’s observations on this in a helpful article on guitar strings.)
 A seasoned guitarist knows the bass strings especially go “woolly” with the higher harmonics disappearing and the overall volume and sustain dropping.
 On the other hand, some casual players of the guitar will go on for 6 months or more with the same set of nylon strings.